getgauge/docs.gauge.org/using.rst

 """""""""""""""""""""

-If individual scenarios have no dependencies that prevent them from being run in any order, turn on parallel test execution with the UTE_parallelicon-small toggle button on the toolbar.
+If individual scenarios have no dependencies that prevent them from being run in any order, turn on parallel test execution with the |ute_parallel| toggle button on the toolbar.

 If you want to use the parallel run of Gauge please refer the :ref:`command line parallel execution <parallel_execution>`.